How to ‘Do the Ring’

-125 miles may not seem a long distance, but even if you drove around the Ring, without stopping and assuming there was no traffic congestion, it would take at least 3.5 hours to complete – so this really is a full day tour.
+125 miles, which is the length of the Ring of Kerry, may not seem a long distance but even if you drove around the Ring, without stopping or traffic congestion, it would take well over 3.5 hours to complete.
+Stopping for an average of just 15 minutes at each place we suggest will add a good 4 hours more – so this really is a very full day tour.

 Featured image by sterte

 We suggest that when in Kerry you stay in Kenmare rather than Killarney.

 Why?
 Well, it’s a nicer town, less crowded and with good pubs and some truly exceptional restaurants.
 Plus it gives you easy access to the Ring of Beara as well as the Ring of Kerry.

 But the main reason is because it means that when you set out on your tour of the Ring of Kerry your timing will be a little different that of most others on the same circuit and consequently you will be less bothered by the traffic and crowds that build up on the route, especially in high season.

 Most tours leave Killarney between 8.30am and 10.00am – if you leave Kenmare at about 10.00am, after a leisurely breakfast, you will be at least an hour or so behind the crowd as you travel around the Ring and there will be fewer people at each stop.
 It will be MUCH more enjoyable.

 We strongly recommend you follow this advice.
 If you are staying in Killarney this tour is easily adapted due to its circular nature, but again, leave late, let the crowds move ahead and you’ll have a much more pleasant experience.

 Plan on taking a good 8 hours to complete the trip.
 This allows for a leisurely pace (the best pace around here), with regular stops for coffee or short walks and time to go a little off track if something catches your eye.